jjmontesl/cubesviewer/README.md

 CubesViewer requires **[Cubes Server](http://databrewery.org/cubes.html)** 0.11 or later, configured and running, able to serve data cubes.

+Note that **your cubes model should be configured** to add support for CubesViewer features like date filters and descriptions
+(see Documentation below).

 The **full CubesViewer application** (which includes all features including sharing/saving support) is a Python Django application.
 You need Django 1.3 in order to run it.